-Custodial Credit Risk for Deposits - State statute requires that public funds in the County's depository institution be secured by eligible securities, as defined by V.T.C.A., Local Government Code, Chapter 2257, in an amount not less than the amount on deposit plus any accrued interest less any amount provided for by insurance of the United States or an instrumentality thereof.
+Custodial Credit Risk for Deposits - State statute requires that public funds in the County's depository institution be secured by eligible securities, as defined by V.T.C.A., Government Code, Chapter 2257, in an amount not less than the amount on deposit plus any accrued interest less any amount provided for by insurance of the United States or an instrumentality thereof.

 The funds of the County must be deposited and invested under the terms of a contract, contents of which are set out in the V.T.C.A., Local Government Code, Chapter 116.
 The depository bank places approved pledged securities for safekeeping and trust with the County's agent bank in an amount sufficient to protect County funds on a day-to-day basis during the period of the contract.
 The pledge of approved securities is waived only to the extent of the depository bank's dollar amount of Federal Deposit Insurance Corporation (FDIC) insurance.
 The County's depository agreement provides that as security for the deposits of the County their bank will pledge to the County securities at 100% of the amount of County funds on deposit including interest accrued to date.
-Value of the securities pledged must satisfy the requirements of Article 2560 of the Texas Revised Civil Statutes Annotated.
+Value of the securities comprising the pledge will be set at the lower of par value or estimated market value.
+The securities pledged must satisfy the requirements of V.T.C.A., Local Government Code, §116.054.
 Furthermore, the pledged securities are subject to the approval of the Commissioners Court as to type and value.
 Substitutions of securities or change of total amounts of securities may be made only by and with proper written authorization by the County.
 A copy of the safekeeping receipts for securities pledged will be issued to the County at the conclusion of each investment transaction.